-The HFSA will allow you to set aside dollars from your paycheck before taxes are taken out to use for medical care expenses.
+The HFSA will allow you to set aside dollars from your paycheck, before taxes are taken out, and these dollars may be used for medical care expenses.

-To participate in the HFSA, you must designate the total amount you would like to contribute for the plan year.
-A portion of your total contribution will be deducted from each paycheck you receive during the plan year.
+To participate in the HFSA, you must designate the total amount you would like to contribute for the plan year, A portion of your total contribution will be deducted from each paycheck you receive during the plan year.
 When you incur an eligible medical expense, you must submit a claim and proper documentation in order to be reimbursed tax free from your account.
-When deciding your contribution amount for the year, it is important to conservatively estimate the medical expenses that you plan to incur within the plan year.
+When deciding your contribution amount for the year, it is important to conservatively estimate the medical expenses that you will incur within the plan year.
 According to IRS regulations, any money remaining in your account at the end of the plan year will be forfeited.

-Your plan may, in certain circumstances, allow you to carryover a certain amount of unused funds to be used in the next plan year before unused amounts are forfeited.
+Your plan may, in certain circumstances, allow you to carryover a certain amount of unused funds to be used in the next plan year before carryover amount may not exceed \$640 - RTMSD is \$500.00 (for 2024, as indexed for inflation each vear).